-The inaugural Stone Barns Entrepreneurship Intensive for Farmers will take place December 9 – 14, 2018.
-Meet the first cohort of 18 farmers who will take part in the program.
+The inaugural Stone Barns Entrepreneurship Intensive for Farmers took place on December 9 – 14, 2018.
+Meet the first cohort of farmers:

 Stacy has co-owned Broadturn Farm in Maine with her husband for the past 12 years.
 Driven initially by a desire to homestead and grow food to fulfill a social justice mission, Broadturn has evolved into a successful land-based business that still embodies that initial vision.
 Stacy focuses on creating good-paying jobs, keeping open lands open and working lands working, and building soils to last a lifetime.
 Broadturn started out as an organic vegetable CSA and is now a diverse business with multiple revenue streams that include wholesale certified organic produce, retail and wholesale specialty cut flowers, floral design, event hosting and a vibrant and popular children’s summer camp.
 She serves on the Maine Organic Farmers and Gardeners Association and Maine Farmland Trust board of directors.